Skip to content

 Environmental values

 The Boort wetlands provide habitat for a range of plant and animal species.
 At Lake Yando, 12 rare plant species have been recorded, including the jerry-jerry and water nymph.
 Bird species recorded at Lake Boort, Lake Leaghur and Lake Meran include the white-bellied sea eagle, Latham’s snipe and eastern great egret.
-Little Lake Meran is a swampy woodland with black box trees on the highest wet margins and river red gums fringing the waterline.
+Little Lake Meran is a swampy woodland with black box trees on the higher wet margins and river red gums fringing the waterline.

 Traditional Owner cultural values and uses

-Increasing the involvement of Traditional Owners in environmental water planning and management, and ultimately providing opportunities to progress towards self-determination within the environmental watering program, is a core commitment of the VEWH and its agency partners.
-This is reinforced by a range of legislation and policy commitments (for example the Water Act 1989, the Victorian Aboriginal Affairs Framework, Water for Victoria (2016)) and, in some cases, agreements under the Traditional Owner Settlement Act 2010.
 Where Traditional Owners are more deeply involved in the planning and/or delivery of environmental flows for a particular site, their contribution is acknowledged in Table 5.7.3 with an icon.
-The use of this icon is not intended to indicate that these activities are meeting all the needs of Traditional Owners but is incorporated in the spirit of valuing that contribution, and indicating progress towards this objective.
+The use of this icon is not intended to indicate that these activities are meeting all the needs of Traditional Owners, but is incorporated in the spirit of valuing that contribution.

 Traditional owners